mthenault/MICshooter/README.md

 MICshooter
 ==========

-an old school space shooter coded in python using pygame see the wiki for screenshots
+An old school space shooter coded in python using pygame.

+Take a look at the wiki for screenshots.